Niolon/XHARPy/docs/source/library/library_f0j.rst

     called once at the beginning of the refinement.
 Is optional if the refinement_dict['core'] is set to 'combine' otherwise it will throw a NotImplementError.
-Examples and the explanation of the input parameters can be found in any *_source.py file in the calc_f0j_core function and its docstring.
+Examples and the explanation of the input parameters can be found in any \*_source.py file in the calc_f0j_core function and its docstring.
   - generate_cif_output (Callable): functional with the argument computation dict, which will be called during .cif generation to write an output of the methodology used to the .cif file.
   - inner_computation_dict (Dict): dictionary with options to pass on to your functions.
-The equivalend of the computation_dict for all implemented f0j_sources in XHARPy.
+The equivalent of the computation_dict that is used for the f0j_sources in XHARPy